 Pichu

-The Electric type Pokemon.
-Discover comprehensive stats, moves, evolution chain, and game locations.
+The type Pokemon.
+Discover comprehensive stats, moves, and evolutions across all games.

 Pokemon Details